MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/gradual-rollout.md

   - Automation rules govern the percentage progression.
   - When the throttled percentage is at 100% it is completely live on WU to all systems running **Windows 10 version 1709 and later**.
 Microsoft will continue to **monitor** the release for rest of the 30 day period.

 Note that during this entire process, the status for your shipping label remains as **Gradual Rollout**.
-This is normal.
+This is normal, and your driver is available on Windows Update.

  ![Screenshot of the stages of progression for driver submission: Created, Validation, Update Generation, Microsoft Approval, Gradual Rollout, Publishing, and Finalize](images/gradual-rollout-phases.png)